![]() |

 Mellotrons used:

-2004's End of the World Party (Just in Case) is, generally speaking, a funkier proposition than its predecessors, with fewer moments of balls-out weirdness and, er, more Clavinet.
-To my ears, it's a more accessible record all round which could be either good or bad, depending on your point of view.
-The first few tracks are extremely 'Tron-heavy, with mixed strings, cellos, choirs and flutes on Anonymous Skulls, with a skronky string part and choppy choirs on the title track.
-The string stabs on Reflector are 'Tron, with more mixed strings on Bloody Oil and a brief string part and an echoed flute melody on New Planet.
-The strings on Ice feature such a radical pitchbend that I suspect an external device, while the flutes on Midnight Poppies/Crooked Birds aren't dissimilar to the ones on New Planet.
+2004's End of the World Party (Just in Case) is, generally speaking, a funkier proposition than its predecessors, featuring fewer moments of balls-out weirdness and, er, more Clavinet.
+To my ears, it's a more accessible record all round, which could be either good or bad, depending on your point of view.
+The first few tracks are extremely Mellotron-heavy, mixed strings, cellos, choirs and flutes on Anonymous Skulls and a skronky string part and choppy choirs on the title track.
+The string stabs on Reflector are Mellotron, with more mixed strings on Bloody Oil and a brief string part and echoed flute melody on New Planet.
+The strings on Ice feature such a radical pitchbend that I suspect an external device (or is he messing with the flywheel?), while the flutes on Midnight Poppies/Crooked Birds aren't dissimilar to the ones on New Planet.

 Their first album of 2008, Let's Go Everywhere, marks new ground for the band by being a children's album, complete with vocals on several tracks.
-The title track sounds like it's from Sesame Street - it may actually be, as its composer is someone other than a band member - and the rest of the sensibly-lengthed album is full of clever, funny songs for kids that never talk down to them, often involving children in the recording.
+The title track sounds like it's from Sesame Street - it may actually be, as its composer is someone other than a band member - the rest of the sensibly-lengthed album full of clever, funny songs for kids that never talk down to them, often involving children in the recording.
 The Squalb is probably the best example, although Pirates Don't Take Baths runs it a close second.
 Medeski restricts his Mellotron use to a single track this time, with pitchbent strings all over Far East Sweets, although it would have worked well on two or three other songs.
+The trio also collaborated with John Zorn on Zaebos (Book of Angels Volume 11) that year, one of thirty-two in the series.
+For those not in the know, Zorn is a New York-based avant-garde saxophonist, whose catalogue encompasses perhaps four hundred releases on his own, in a variety of band settings and in collaboration with a slew of other artists, making him quite certainly the most high-profile player in that scene.
+He composed the album's material, but didn't play on it, although, without knowing, I'd have cheerfully put it down as 'just another MM&W album'.
+Mellotronically-speaking, Medeski plays a variant on 13th Century mega-hit Dies irae on what sounds like one of the lower-end woodwinds (bassoon?
+Cor anglais?) on Malach Ha-Sopher.

 Radiolarians II is less fiery than its predecessor, although it certainly has its moments.
 I applaud the band's decision to take a fresh look at their creative process, although I have to say that, for the average listener, the end result is 'merely' another MMW album, its gestation an irrelevance.
 However, if their new approach keeps the band's creative juices flowing...
-Several 'Tron tracks, with distant strings on Padrecito, with more 'typically MMW' parts on Ijiji and Chasen Vs Suribachi, full of pitchbends, and is that their first use of 'Tron choirs on Amber Gris?
+Several Mellotron tracks, with distant strings on Padrecito, more 'typically MMW' parts on Ijiji and Chasen Vs Suribachi, full of pitchbends and is that their first use of Mellotron choirs on Amber Gris?
 Definitely cellos, anyway, although the solo cello on Dollar Pants is real.
 Radiolarians III is possibly the jazziest of the series, although the band incorporate a strong dub element into closer Gwyra Mi.
-Not much Medeski 'Tron this time round, with naught but a few string chords in both Broken Mirror and Gwyra Mi, making this one of their least essential albums on the tape-replay front.
+Not much Medeski Mellotron this time round, naught but a few string chords in both Broken Mirror and Gwyra Mi, making this one of their least essential albums on the tape-replay front.